 PLOT LOG - Senior Staff - "On the Edges of the Map"

-Posted on 241710.10 @ 10:45pm by Captain Rozen Coo PhD & Commander Cooper Williams & Lieutenant JG Hober Mallow & Lieutenant Alex Rymer & Lieutenant Jennell Forgrave MD & Lieutenant Shakkar Jontar & Lieutenant Maria Lionza & Ensign Ayissa Kharg
+Posted on 241710.10 @ 10:45pm by Captain Rozen Coo PhD & Commander Cooper Williams & Lieutenant Hober Mallow & Lieutenant Alex Rymer & Lieutenant Jennell Forgrave MD & Lieutenant Shakkar Jontar & Lieutenant Maria Lionza & Ensign Ayissa Kharg

 Mission: Reconstruction and Refocus